Book, workbook, and workshops.

 A practical approach to managing stress and self‑care that supports long‑term effectiveness, not burnout disguised as resilience.
 Built for people working under real constraints.

-An assessment app designed to expand how people see possible paths forward, anchored in exposure rather than hype.
-Currently in UAT with plans to broaden its reach.
+Stress & self‑care work →An assessment app designed to expand how people see possible paths forward, anchored in exposure rather than hype.
+Now in final testing with early users, with plans to broaden its reach.

 Alongside this work, I serve as the NC DHHS EBT Call Center Manager, leading a team in a high‑pressure public service environment that supports roughly 1.4 million clients and distributes about 2.7 billion dollars in benefits each year.